Vice President for Medical Affairs

-Jean E. Robillard, MD, is vice president for medical affairs at the University of Iowa.
-He began his appointment as vice president in January 2007, after serving four years as dean of the Carver College of Medicine, a position he continued to hold until June 2008.
+Jean E. Robillard, MD, is the university’s vice president for medical affairs, appointed to the post in January 2007 after serving four years as dean of the Carver College of Medicine.

-A native of Montreal, Dr. Robillard earned Bachelor’s and Medical degrees from the University of Montreal.
-Following post-doctoral training in Montreal, Los Angeles and Iowa City, he joined the faculty at the University of Iowa in 1976 as an assistant professor.
-He was later promoted to professor in 1982 and appointed as vice chair of the Department of Pediatrics in 1987 while he was also director of the Pediatric Nephrology Division.
+A Montreal native, he earned bachelor’s and medical degrees from the University of Montreal; trained in Montreal, Los Angeles, and Iowa City; and joined the University of Iowa faculty in 1976 as an assistant professor.
+He advanced to professor in 1982 and was named vice chair of the Department of Pediatrics in 1987.

-Dr. Robillard is a Fellow of the American Association for the Advancement of Science and in 2006 served as Chair of the Board of Directors of the American Board of Pediatrics.
-He is also a member of the American Clinical and Climatological Association, the Iowa Business Council and Rotary International.
+Robillard is a fellow of the American Association for the Advancement of Science and in 2006 served as chairman of the board of directors for the American Board of Pediatrics.
+He also is a member of the American Clinical and Climatological Association, the Iowa Business Council, and Rotary International.